 2 Design of Novel Large-Scale Deployable Structures

 By tessellating a 3D overconstraint linkage such as Bennett linkage, Bricard linkage, or Myard linkage, a series of single-DOF overconstrained deployable structures with only revolute-joint connections and redundant stiffness were generated.
 Those designs were structurally simple, easy to control, could be compactly folded for transportation, and could be deployed to large-scale plane, cylindrical, or saddle surfaces with pre-designed functions.
-Those structures were deemed suitable for aerospace or military applications.

 Deployable planar structures based on Bricard linkages